metio/seb/content/posts/hugo-humans.md

   permalinkable = false
 ```

-Create a new layout, e.g. in `_default/home.humans.txt` with the following content:
+Create a new layout in `_default/home.humans.txt` with the following content:

 ```gotemplate
 /* TEAM */